 View from the side.

 Closeup One.
-You can adjust X and Z moving the clamp along the back pole and the additional pole in the horizontal clamp.
+You can adjust X and Z moving the clamp along the back pole, and moving the additional pole in the horizontal clamp cheeks.
+And surely rotate both as needed to position the eyepiece comfortably at any position to accomodate a target in the sky or the chair's position (especially crucial when in reclined mode).

 I can mount that clamp on any typical folding camping chair or a cot.